Introduction to Wearable Technology

 - Location sharing with emergency contacts

-- Medical ID information for first responders
+- Medical ID info for first responders

 The Future of Wearable Technology